ELMThe Eukaryote Linear Motif resource for Functional Sites in Proteins

 • Examples of matching sequences:

-More information on regular expressions: Regular expression HOWTO
+More information on regular expressions can be found in the Regular expression HOWTO

 Definitions and explanations to terms used in the ELM resource.